-For the purposes of the workshop, we will start with the steps to establish your base camp for the workshop, a place you can also use for another 30 days.
+For the purposes of the workshop, we will start with the steps to establish your base camp for the workshop, a place on the open you can also use for another 30 days, and if you really want to make ut home, all of it can be put into your own domain plit.
 If you want more background information about domains, subdomains, and making them own, we put that down at the bottom.

 Your first task is to think of what unique name you will use for your StateU.org site- maybe it's your twitter handle, or some mashup of your name, or... you choose.